-Duckhole Lake Walk is a 4.4km, grade 2 hike located in the Southwest National Park, Tasmania.
-The hike should take around 1.5 hrs to complete.
+Duckhole Lake Walk is a 4.4km, grade 2 hike in Southwest National Park, Tasmania.
+This hike typically takes 1.5 hours to complete.

 Highlights